Two bowls of riceTwo bowls of rice

 Both brown rice and white rice are high in carbohydrates.
 One cup of cooked brown rice contains around 46 grams of carbohydrates, while the same amount of cooked white rice contains around 53 grams of carbohydrates.

-See also Chicken Wings vs. Chicken Nuggets
+See also Chicken Shawarma vs. Chicken Kebabs

 However, brown rice is considered to be the healthier option due to its higher fiber content.
 One cup of cooked brown rice contains around 4 grams of fiber, while the same amount of cooked white rice contains only around 1 gram of fiber.